 [Meal codes are B=Breakfast, L=Lunch, D=Dinner]

 Our subtropical latitude will greet you immediately upon arriving in Miami.
-Congratulations, you have descended into a week-long tromp through paradise.
+Congratulations, you have descended into a week-long romp through paradise.
 Make your way to the South Seas Hotel in the heart of South Beach.
 This classic beachfront gem is a throwback to a simpler era (no chi-chi, over-the-top pretentiousness here).
 Tonight you will greet your fellow sojourners at a pool party with traditional Floridian fare.
-Slumber well, tomorrow the road trip begins.
+Slumber well 'travelling parrots,' tomorrow the road trip begins.
 [D]

 Before we depart Miami, we have a funky, nautical-themed surprise treat for you.

-Our lunch at Alabama Jack's on Card Sound Key will bring us back to a time where time stood still.
+Then our lunch at Alabama Jack's on Card Sound Road will bring us back to a time where time stood still.
 Afterwards we're off to Key Largo and our tribute to Bogey (Humphrey Bogart).
 We will be visiting two icons of Bogart films, The Caribbean Club (Key Largo, 1948) and the actual boat from the African Queen (1951).

-Day 3: Mellowing Out in the Mid Keys
+Day 3: Mellowing out in the Mid Keys - your license to chill

-Breakfast this morning is accompanied by a riveting talk on the great treasure fleets of Spain, lost and found.
+We start the morning with a riveting talk on the great treasure fleets of Spain, lost and found.
 Learn of the triumphs and travails of Kip Wagner, Art McKee and the folk hero Mel Fisher.

 Day 6: It might take a lifetime to find that Lost Shaker of Salt

-We will spend the morning sea navigating into the pristine Key West Marine Sanctuary for snorkeling, kayaking and sheer pleasure with plenty of free time to spend in the afternoon.
+We’ll spend the morning navigating into the pristine Key West Marine Sanctuary for snorkeling, kayaking and sheer pleasure with plenty of free time to spend in the afternoon.
 In the afternoon, an exciting scavenger hunt will reveal secrets and hidden alleys of Key West, ending at the Margaritaville Café on Duval Street for dinner.
 [D]

-Depart today with great memories, new friends and the lingering flavor of tropical paradise clinging to your being.
-These notions will remain with you until your next vacation... on a Margaritaville Adventure.
+Depart today with great memories, new friends and the lingering flavor of a tropical paradise clinging to your being.
+These notions will remain with you until your next vacation….on a Margaritaville Adventure.